Top.Mail.Ru

 She worked in the orchestras of the Verbier Festival (2016–2017) and the Tsinandali Festival (2019).
 She took part in the Prityazhenie Festival, the Winter International Art Festival in Sochi, etc.

-From 2019 to 2021 she was concertmaster and soloist of the Moscow Conservatory Chamber Orchestra conducted by Felix Korobov.
-She collaborated with such ensembles as the Musica Viva Chamber Orchestra, the Russian National Orchestra, Moscow State Symphony Orchestra under the direction of Pavel Kogan, the Soloists of Moscow Chamber Orchestra, PerSimfAns, Questa Musica, the Russian National Youth Symphony Orchestra, the Gnessin Virtuosi Chamber Orchestra, the All-Russian Youth Symphony Orchestra conducted by Yuri Bashmet.
+From 2019 to 2021, she was concertmaster and soloist of the Moscow Conservatory Chamber Orchestra conducted by Felix Korobov.
+She has collaborated with such ensembles as the Musica Viva Chamber Orchestra, the Russian National Orchestra, the Moscow State Academic Symphony Orchestra conducted by Pavel Kogan, the Moscow Soloists Chamber Orchestra, PerSimfAns, Questa Musica, the Russian National Youth Symphony Orchestra, the Gnessin Virtuosi Chamber Orchestra, and the All-Russian Yuri Bashmet Youth Symphony Orchestra.
+She is the member of the string Rebellion Quartet (Ivan Naborshchikov, Inna Yakusheva – violins, Ilya Mikhailov – cello).

 She has toured in Germany, Italy, France, China, Singapore, South Korea, and Georgia.